Booking.com Host Guide for Beginners

 How to Set Up Cancellation Policies

-You have an opportunity to create your own cancelation policies on Booking.com.
+You have an opportunity to create your own cancellation policies on Booking.com.
 This way, you can let guests know what to expect if they cancel or change their booking.
 Moreover, you’ll be able to protect yourself from a potential loss of income.

 When you are done, click Save.

-If you like, you can set cancellation policies on Booking.com to be exactly the same as the existing Airbnb options.
+If you like, you can set cancellation policies on Booking.com to be the same as the existing Airbnb options.
 Or you can make them even stricter; for example, you can set up a non-refundable policy.
 And you may offer a discount (e.g., 15%) on your prices to encourage guests to book reservations with non-refundable policies.

 Can I Cancel a Reservation?